geraldoramos/pigeon/README.md

 # Pigeon

-Pigeon is a simple cloud home surveillance camera project based on the new Raspberry Pi Zero W platform.
-It uses a custom designed 3D printed enclosure and wall mount.
+Pigeon is a simple cloud home surveillance camera project that uses the new Raspberry Pi Zero W single board computer.
+It uses a custom designed 3D printed enclosure that fits the board and the camera.

 The goal of this project is to provide an easy way to setup a basic (yet functional) cloud camera at a very low cost (~$20)